redstone-dart/redstone/README.md

-# Redstone.dart
+# Redstone

 [![Build Status](https://drone.io/github.com/luizmineo/redstone.dart/status.png)](https://drone.io/github.com/luizmineo/redstone.dart/latest)

-Redstone.dart is a server-side, metadata driven micro-framework for [Dart](https://www.dartlang.org/).
+Redstone is a server-side, metadata driven micro-framework for [Dart](https://www.dartlang.org/).

 #### How does it work?
 Redstone.dart allows you to easily publish your functions and classes through a web interface, by just adding some annotations to them.